input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/immutable_ledger/ledger.md

 could be deterministically defined at any point of time, considering potential transaction overlapping or duplication.

-Each particular chain, will be as a common sequence of blocks, which are cryptographically protected by hashing.
+Each particular chain, will be a common sequence of blocks, which are cryptographically protected by hashing.

 The described approach allows to easily scale and increase throughput of the network on demand at any time,